dtf-gems/dtf/README.md

   - feature/<blah> branches are **development** quality only.
 This is for work on individual new features that _will_ be rolled into DTF or sub-module gems.

   - playground/<blah> branches are **alpha** quality only.
-These are for developers to work out either feasibilty of way-in-the-future ideas or to try something out that may, or may not, be incorporated into the DTF or its sub-modules. _These are 100% to9 be considered throw-aways.
+These are for developers to work out either feasibilty of way-in-the-future ideas or to try something out that may, or may not, be incorporated into the DTF or its sub-modules. _These are 100% to be considered throw-aways.
 They could disappear at any moment, and any user of the DTF framework that relies on these branches is on their own.
 NO SUPPORT will be provided of any kind for these branches_ so everyone is clear on that.

   - All 'stable' production releases will be tagged.
 Only those releases will be tagged starting with a v, and a series like #.#.#  where the first '#' starts with 1 going to whatever, in progressive order.
 This represents an industry standard versioning format.
 NOTE: v0.#.# is NOT considered a 'stable' release!
 This is normal in the industry for Projects just starting out.
 When a version is reached that we believe to be of sufficient quality to be denoted, and tagged, as our first Stable release, it will be marked as v1.#.# and NOT v0.#.#.
 The remaining '#' in the example denote our Minor, and Change '#' levels.
 For example, #.#.# is Major.Minor.Change_Number_within_Minor.
 This means the following.
 Given a 'v2.3.4' tag,this would denote: